anxious-engineer/Rutgers-Course-API/README.md

 Rutgers Course Database was developed by David Parsons using Python, SQLite, SQLAlchemy, and Rutgers University APIs.

-The intention of this project is to develop tools for creating, updating, and managing a database of all the Course Data at Rutgers University.
+The intention of this project is to develop tools for creating, updating, and managing a database of all the Rutgers University Course Data.

 ## Comming Soon - As of August 2016